Submitty/submitty.github.io/_docs/developer/php_unit_tests.md

 composer install
 ```

-This will download PHPUnit and PHPUnit-Selenium to the local machine
+This will download PHPUnit to the local machine
 and make it available via the vendor directory.

 If composer fails, you may be missing some required PHP modules.